szilard/benchm-ml/README.md

 To make it clear, this does not mean Python is better than R for machine learning.
 This has nothing to do with R/Python, it has to do with the particular C/Fortran implementation of the tree training algorithm used in the randomForest R package vs the scikit-learn library.
 In fact as we'll see later, R's GBM package is better than Python's for boosting.
-In other case (e.g. linear SVM) both R and Python wrap the same C++ library (LibLinear).
+In other cases (e.g. linear SVM) both R and Python wrap the same C++ library (LibLinear).

 The [H2O](2-rf/4-h2o.R) implementation is fast, memory efficient and uses all cores.
 It deals